AaronBecker/aaronbecker.github.com/_posts/2012-05-23-operational-semantics-and-the-law.markdown

 lawmakers are wishing for a precise operational semantics for the law, in which one could reliably answer any legal question just by asking its writer what they intended (possibly using necromancy for our older laws).
-Unfortunately, this desire ignores the complexities of lawmaking in the real world.
+However, this desire ignores the complexities of lawmaking in the real world.
 Laws don't have a single author, rather they are written and passed by groups of interested parties who may not all have the same goals or the same interpretation of the law.
 Even if it was